nsvijay04b1/hello-restapi/README.md

 web_1  |  * Restarting with stat
 web_1  |  * Debugger is active!
 web_1  |  * Debugger PIN: 594-348-132
-hello-restapi git:master ❯
+ ❯

 ```
+# CI  - using github Actions

-After successful test push code to guthib.
+* After successful push of code to github from local.

-After code is pushed to github , github actions kickin run a build , test  and upload a package to github.
+* Github Actions launches a CI build "on push" trigger.

+* It runs a build ,  create docker images, deploys with docker-compose  and run automated tests.

+* If successful,  upload the image to dockerhub.

 ![github-Actions-CI](images/github-ci.JPG)

-# Tests

-- Test also written in python.
-- Test data preparation .
+# Test data

+* Below table/data is created during initialization of web app .

 ```
 set DateStyle='ISO, YMD';
 CREATE TABLE IF NOT EXISTS hello ( username varchar(40) CONSTRAINT firstkey PRIMARY KEY, dateofbirth  DATE NOT NULL);